Chapter 1 The Big (Bayesian) Picture

 1.4 Chapter summary

-- As more data comes in, we continue to refine this knowledge as the influence of our original prior fades into the background; thus
+- as more data come in, we continue to refine this knowledge as the influence of our original prior fades into the background; thus,

-In this first set of exercises, we hope to challenge you.
-We hope that you make and learn from some mistakes as you incorporate the new ideas you learned in this chapter into your way of thinking.
+In these first exercises, we hope that you make and learn from some mistakes as you incorporate the ideas you learned in this chapter into your way of thinking.
 Ultimately, we hope that you attain a greater understanding of these ideas than you would have had if you had never made a mistake at all.